momolabo7/portfolio/content/shunfu.md

 Once you fix up the vacuum, insert the pipe into the vacuum and wrap a piece of cloth around it to maximaze the suck.
 You can always call aircon servicing; they will end up doing the exact same thing for around S$50.

+## Aircon Servicing

+This is the one we currently use:

+* Name: AireMax Aircon Pte Ltd.
+* Phone: 83131211
+* Email: info@airemaxsg.com

 ## Where is the letter box key?

 It's the one with the long wooden block attached to the key chain.